The Monkey Bites

 “What?”
 Bea’s mouth was wide enough to catch bugs and stretched into a grin.

-"Billy was about to feed me.
-He unlatched the cage door and some hellion stood on her table and yelled, "Billy!
-Where's my damned ice cream?!"
-The people howled and carried on and Billy hastened to serve you and shut up your pestering the other patrons.
+“Billy was about to feed me.
+He unlatched the cage door, and some hellion stood on her table and yelled, “Billy!
+Where’s my damned coke?!”
+The people howled and carried on and Billy hastened to serve you and shut you up, pestering the other patrons.
 You saw me.
-Watched me go and never said boo."
+Watched me go and never ratted me out."

-"I remember that.
+“I remember that.
 Easter Sunday, last year.
-Murph and Tam and I were ducking the churchers by having lunch at the bar."
-She shrugged.
-"Nobody paid attention to me if I kept my mouth shut."
+Murph and Tam and I were ducking the churchers with breakfast at the bar.”

 “A fine tradition.”

-Head down, she worked at her stitching.
-"Will I always remember you?
-Even when I get old like Murph?"
+“Will I always remember you?
+Even when I get old, like Murph?”

-Close to midnight, she crouched behind the dense hedges and watched as a shirt, lit by moonlight, plucked its arms free of the clothesline.
+Close to midnight, she crouched behind the dense hedges and watched as a shirt just visible by a back porch light, plucked its arms free of the clothesline.
 The shirt never touched the ground but was whisked up above the sagging rope, and in three hop-scotches, slithered up into the dark reaches of the towering pine the rope was attached to.
-Bea scuttled back along the hedges on all fours for a bit, then at a barefoot lope through the dewy lawns leading home.
+Bea scuttled back along the hedges on all fours for a bit, then at a barefoot lope through the wet lawns leading home.
 Anyone who got up before dawn might see a single line of small footprints.
 Fox? dog?
 Gone in first light.

-"Did you try this on?"
-She sniffed as she squinted at the needle in the light of the lantern.
-"I don't have any blue thread this dark.
-Red will have to do."
+“I wish you hadn’t put it on.”
+She was squinting at the needle in the lantern's light.
+“I don’t have any blue thread this dark.
+Red will have to do.”

 “Are you insinuating that I am unclean?”
 The ape made an aggressive strut in her direction, teeth bared.
 “Grubby brat!”